Isambard Kingdom Brunel: Memorials

+The words were added above both portals of the Royal Albert Bridge shortly after his death, which were then partly obscured by maintenance access ladders but were revealed again by Network Rail in 2006 to honour his bicentenary.
+Two Tunnel Boring Machines (TBMs) used to construct Crossrail in London from 2013 were named for Brunel's wife Mary and his mother Sophia.

-The Royal Mint struck two £2 coins in 2006 to "celebrate the 200th anniversary of Isambard Kingdom Brunel and his achievements".
-The first depicts Brunel with a section of the Royal Albert Bridge and the second shows the roof of Paddington Station.
+There were various celebrations for the bicentenary in 2006 of Brunel's birth.
+The Royal Mint struck two £2 coins to "celebrate the 200th anniversary of Isambard Kingdom Brunel and his achievements"; the first depicts Brunel with a section of the Royal Albert Bridge, and the second shows the roof of Paddington Station.
 In the same year the Post Office issued a set of six wide commemorative stamps (SG 2607–2612) showing the Royal Albert Bridge, the Box Tunnel, Paddington Station, the Great Eastern, the Clifton Suspension Bridge, and the Maidenhead Railway Bridge.

-The words "I.K.
-BRUNEL ENGINEER 1859" were fixed to either end of the Royal Albert Bridge to commemorate his death in 1859, the year the bridge opened.
-The words were later partly obscured by maintenance access ladders but were revealed again by Network Rail in 2006 to honour his bicentenary.

-Brunel was the subject of Great, a 1975 animated film directed by Bob Godfrey.
-It won the Academy Award for Best Animated Short Film at the 48th Academy Awards in March 1976.

-At the 2012 Summer Olympics opening ceremony, Brunel was portrayed by Kenneth Branagh in a segment showing the Industrial Revolution.

-Brunel is a central character in Howard Rodman's novel The Great Eastern, published in 2019 by Melville House Publishing.

-A fictionalized version of Brunel is a key figure in the construction of Even Greater London in the alternate-history comedy podcast Victoriocity.

-Two Tunnel Boring Machines (TBMs) used by Crossrail were named for Brunel's wife Mary and his mother Sophia.